tucats/ego/LANGUAGE.md

     {  Name: "Tom", Age: 53 }

 This struct has two members, `Name` and `Age`.
 Note that the member names (the keys of the key/value pair) are case-sensitive.
 The struct member `Name` is a string value, and the struct member `Age` is an int value.

+## Maps<a name="maps"></a>
+A `map` in the _Ego_ language functions the same as it does in Go.
+A map is declared as having a key type and a value type, and a hashmap is constructed based on that inforation.
+You can set a value in the map and you can fetch a value from the map.

+Current, it is a limitation that the only way to create a map is by setting a value to an empty map constant.
+Map initialization syntax is not yet supported.
+For example,

+    staff := map[int]string{}

+This creates a map (stored in `staff`) that has an integer value as the key, and stores a string value for each unique key.
+A map can contain only one key of a given value; setting the key value a second time just replaces the value of the map for that key.

+    staff[101] = "Jeff"
+    staff[102] = "Susan"

+This adds members to the map.
+Note that the key  _must_ be an integer value, and the value _must_ be a string value because that's how the map was declared.
+Unlike a variable, a map has a static definition once it is created and cannot contain values of a different type.
+Attempting to store a boolean in the map results in a runtime error, for example.

+    id := 102
+    name := staff[id]

+This uses an integer variable to retrieve a value from the map.
+In this case, the value of `name` will be set to "Susan".
+If there is nothing in the map with the given key, the value of the exprssion is `nil`.

 ## User Types<a name="usertypes"></a>
 The _Ego_ language includes the ability to create use-defined types.
 These are limited to `struct` definitions.
 They allow the program to define a short-hand for a specific type, and then reference that type when creating a new variable of that type.
 The `type` statement is used to define the type.
 Here is an example: